OpenNews/srccon/sponsors.md

 As Lead Sponsor of SRCCON you recieve:

-* 3 free tickets to SRCCON
+* 3 free tickets to SRCCON.
-* Logo on SRCCON website (in partners section) visible on every page
+* Logo on SRCCON website (in partners section) visible on every page.
-* Logo and description of product/company on sponsorship page of SRCCON website (1 paragraph max)
+* Logo and description of product/company on sponsorship page of SRCCON website (1 paragraph max).
-* Logo on sponsorship signage at event
+* Logo on sponsorship signage at event.
-* Named sponsor of Thursday Night Dinner
+* Named sponsor of Thursday Night Dinner.
-* Special mention on stage during general session
+* Special mention on stage during general session.
-* Sponsor of official SRCCON Field Notes notebook
+* Sponsor of official SRCCON Field Notes notebook.

 ## Accessibility Sponsors: $10k per